-Execution Factors: MiFID II Equity Exchange Traded Derivatives
+Execution Factors: MiFID II Equity Exchange Traded Derivatives this asset class, followed by likelihood of execution.

-Newton's Order Execution Policy defines the relative importance generally places on the factors considered when executing an equity exchange traded derivative trade.
+Newton's Order Execution Policy defines the relative importance generally placed on the factors considered when executing an equity exchange traded derivative trade.
 These can vary according to liquidity, urgency and volatility.
-For 2018 likelihood of execution was generally the leading execution factor used for this asset class, followed by price.
+For 2020 price was generally the leading execution factor used for